Fix: High CPU Usage

 Fix 8: Increase In-Game Quality

-If you see hitching or stuttering while gaming, try increasing your game’s graphics quality.
+If you see hitching or stuttering while gaming, try increasing your game’s visual quality.
 Although this might seem counterproductive, it can make your overall experience smoother by offloading most of the work to the GPU and freeing up CPU resources.

 increasing game graphics quality